 Edgewood is a very small city located in the state of Florida.
 With a population of 3,003 people and two constituent neighborhoods, Edgewood is the 341st largest community in Florida.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Edgewood is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Edgewood is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Edgewood who work in management occupations (10.69%), business and financial occupations (10.26%), and sales jobs (10.05%).
+There are especially a lot of people living in Edgewood who work in management occupations (10.48%), business and financial occupations (9.87%), and office and administrative support (9.74%).

 Edgewood is an extremely ethnically-diverse city.
 The people who call Edgewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edgewood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Edgewood include German, English, Irish, Scottish, and Haitian.
+Edgewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 15.04% of the city’s residents.
+Important ancestries of people in Edgewood include German, Irish, English, Scottish, and Italian.

 The most common language spoken in Edgewood is English.
-Other important languages spoken here include French and French Creole.
+Other important languages spoken here include Spanish and French Creole.